Champalimaud Foundation

 The Champalimaud Foundation MHM (Fundação Champalimaud) is a private biomedical research foundation.
 It was created according to the will of the late entrepreneur António de Sommer Champalimaud, in 2004.
 The complete name of the foundation honors the mother and father of the founder and is Fundação Anna de Sommer Champalimaud e Dr. Carlos Montez Champalimaud.
-It is located in Belém, Lisbon, Portugal.
+It is located in the historic riverside area of Belém in Lisbon, Portugal.

 Overview

 The mission of the Foundation is "to develop programmes of advanced biomedical research and provide clinical care of excellence, with a focus on translating pioneering scientific discoveries into solutions which can improve the quality of life of individuals around the world."

 The foundation undertakes research in the fields of neuroscience and oncology at the modernistic Champalimaud Centre for the Unknown in Belém, opened in 2011.
 Research into visual impairment is undertaken via an outreach program.

 The Champalimaud Clinical Center (CCC) is a modern scientific, medical and technological institution providing specialized clinical treatment for oncology.
 The Center develops advanced programs for research of diseases.
 The CCC tries to customize the therapies in order to achieve more effectiveness in controlling and treating the diseases.
 It was designed by Indian architect Charles Correa.